- Cloudy corneas or white appearance of pupil

 - Bone disease

-Congenital rubella occurs when the rubella virus in the mother affects the developing baby at a critical time, in the first 3 months of pregnancy.
-After the fourth month, the mother's rubella infection is less likely to harm the developing baby.
+Congenital rubella occurs when the rubella virus in the mother affects the developing baby in the first 3 months of pregnancy.
+After the fourth month, if the mother has a rubella infection, it is less likely to harm the developing baby.

 Symptoms in the infant may include: